aidyp/adp/content/post/internet-explorer.md

 ```

-The final part of each line is the time taken for the error message to return to my computer, or **latency**.
+The final part of each line, the time taken for the error message to return to my computer, is formally referred to as **latency**.
 Between,

 `10  ae-4.r24.londen12.uk.bb.gin.ntt.net (129.250.4.125)  16.257 ms`